Breaking News | Give priority to agriculture, minister advises Nigerians

 Mokelu said the company was also working directly with the Federal Ministry of Agriculture and CBN to serve the people better.

+He harped on the need to make farming easier for farmers by ensuring that fertilisers, other farming inputs and funds were made available to farmers on time.

+Mrs Mary Okoro from Okwuabala in Orlu, Imo, said she had applied for her own Anchors Borrowers’ fund to start farming and was happy for the programme.

-The highlight of the programme was the demonstration of a way of removing corn from the cob using a locally produced machine.
-(NAN)
+NAN reports that the highlight of the programme was the demonstration of a way of removing corn from the cob using locally produced machine.

 Comments